So what's the hype on NJ Sports Betting? - the history behind sports betting in New Jersey

 These three Atlantic City casinos are all owned and operated under Caesars Entertainment.
 Caesars was well equipped to take advantage of the new NJ sports betting market after its years of sportsbook experience.

-Bally's Wild Wild West casino became the third of the Atlantic City casinos to launch a brick-and-mortar sportsbook at the end of July in 2018.
+Bally's Wild Wild West casino became the third of the Atlantic City casinos to launch a brick-and-mortar sportsbook at the end of July 2018.
 Bally's features three large television screens, five smaller screens, and 30 comfortable leather chairs.

 Caesars casino is located next to Bally's and guests have access to both properties, therefore the company doesn't intend to make sports betting available inside Caesars, however, Harrahs integrated sports betting just days after Bally's launch.
 The temporary sportsbook at Harrahs includes five large televisions, 28 leather chairs and six high top tables for sports fans until their more extravagant permanent facility is complete.